kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

    - **Monitoring and Preparation by Composable DRA Controllers**:
      - Composable DRA Controllers monitor the `ResourceClaim`.
-     If a `ResourceSlice` that requires preparation is associated with the `ResourceClaim`, they perform the necessary preparations.
+     If a device that requires preparation is associated with the `ResourceClaim`, they perform the necessary preparations.
      Once the preparation is complete, they set the flag to "Ready".

    - **Completion of the PreBind Phase**: